primaryobjects/AI-Programmer/README.md

 ## Results?

 Keep in mind, this is a proof of concept.
 So far, the program has successfully written several programs in its target programming language.
-The tests were ran on an Intel Core 2 Quad 2.5GHz.
+You can view screenshots of all the results in the [/Results](https://github.com/primaryobjects/AI-Programmer/tree/master/Results) folder.
+These tests were ran on an Intel Core 2 Quad 2.5GHz.

 ## hi